 The SDAPCD is committed to improving air quality to protect public health and the environment by applying and enforcing local, state, and federal air quality rules and regulations in San Diego County.
 SDAPCD evaluates whether the equipment complies with all applicable air quality rules and regulations and that appropriate emission controls are utilized to ensure that the air quality and public health are protected.
 When SDAPCD issues a permit, the permit will impose operational and control requirements on the permit.
-Equipment is inspected by SDAPCD personnel on at least an annual basis and the operator is required to comply with all applicable air quality rules and regulations and permit requirements including any necessary monitoring and testing.
+Equipment is inspected by SDAPCD personnel on at least an annual basis and the operator is required to comply with all applicable air quality rules and regulations and regulations and permit requirements

+10124 Old Grove Rd.
+San Diego California 92131-1649 (858) 586-2600 Fax (858) 586-2601 www.sdapcd.org including any necessary monitoring and testing.
 Please note that if a project or equipment is compliant with all applicable rules and regulations, SDAPCD does not have the ability (discretionary authority) to deny a permit.